mvolkmann/blog/src/webassembly.md

 ## Higher Level Languages

 Code from many programming languages can be compiled to WASM.
-Currently full support is only available for C, C++, and Rust.
+Currently full support is only available for C, C++, Rust, and AssemblyScript.
 Experimental support is available for C#, Go, Java, Kotlin, Python, Swift, TypeScript, and a few other less commonly used languages.